Ever wondered about safe co sleeping positions?

 Remember your baby’s body temperature will be very different from yours and it will take some time for them to adjust.

 Your room temperature must remain consistent for them.
-A Gro Egg Room Thermometer can help you help you do that.
+A Gro-Egg Room Thermometer can help you do that.

 I used this for all my children and it took all the worry away for me.

 Make sure that your baby is dressed well at night time so that they don’t need bedsheets.

 Putting bed sheets on your baby can pose a risk as they could get caught up in them.

 By making sure your baby is wearing a baby sleep suit you will be able to keep them warm enough during the night without needing any sheets at all.

 The same will go for you too since your baby will be feeding and possibly sleeping next to you.

 Make sure that you dress appropriately so that you won’t need your bedsheets.

 Using a side sleeper if you decide on co sleeping will help you to feel safe once you fall asleep.

 Side sleepers are designed so that your baby can sleep next to you without the fear of you rolling over and squashing them.